-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure - (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green - operational expenditure (OpEx) reflecting green operational activities of investee companies.

+economy.